Rumpunzel/rpg-thingy/rules/talents.md

 ### Intuition

-**Peddler:** When resting in the wilderness, you may buy and sell Preparations with Resources as if you were resting in a settlement.
+**Peddler:** When resting in the wilderness, you may buy and sell Preparations with Means as if you were resting in a settlement.

 ### Reason